 We redesigned the lens cloth, glasses case, and our signature in-home try-on kit, which features four curated frames for customers to experience at home.
 Every detail, from the unboxing flow to the tactile quality of materials, was considered through the lens of brand storytelling.
 We also developed new packaging for both our prescription glasses and the try-on experience, refining the balance between form and function.

-Beyond physical assets, we created a new branded insert that was included in every 1-800 Contacts shipment a key education moment introducing The Framery to millions of customers.
+Beyond physical assets, we created a new branded insert that was included in every 1-800 Contacts shipment, a key education moment introducing The Framery to millions of customers.
 Even the receipt was redesigned to reflect the brand’s tone and visual identity, reinforcing our commitment to a cohesive and premium experience from start to finish.